mediar-ai/screenpipe/examples/typescript/pipe-screen-time-storyteller/README.md

 1. A JSON file in the `.screenpipe/pipes/screen-time-storyteller/` directory, named with the current date (e.g., `2024-10-06-narrative-summary.json`).
 2. A GitHub gist, which you can access through your GitHub account.

-## Configuration

-You can adjust the pipe's behavior by modifying the `pipe.json` file:

-- `aiProvider`: Choose between "claude", "openai", or "ollama"
-- `claudeModel`: Specify the Claude model to use
-- `openaiModel`: Specify the OpenAI model to use
-- `ollamaModel`: Specify the Ollama model to use
-- `claudeApiKey`: Add your API key for Claude
-- `openaiApiKey`: Add your API key for OpenAI
-- `pageSize`: Set the number of screen time entries to analyze
-- `contentType`: Choose between "ocr", "audio", or "all"
-- `githubToken`: Add your GitHub Personal Access Token

 ## Troubleshooting